Checho3388/graphql-authz/README.md

 [pypi-image]: https://img.shields.io/pypi/v/graphql-authz.svg
 [travis-ci-image]: https://img.shields.io/travis/Checho3388/graphql-authz.svg

-This package should use with [GraphQL-core 3](https://github.com/graphql-python/graphql-core), allowing to limit access to each endpoint using casbin policy.
+This package should be used with [GraphQL-core 3](https://github.com/graphql-python/graphql-core), providing the capability to limit access to each GraphQL resource with the authorization middleware.

 ## Installation